justinmillar/blogdown-proj/content/post/2017-09-28-embed-shiny-app-in-markdown.md

 <iframe src="https://jjmillar.shinyapps.io/msat-cost-graph" style="border: none; width: 100%; height: 900px"></iframe>

+Seems to have worked!
+Unfortnately the sidebar and main panels seem to stack regardless of the width, still looking for a solution for this.
+Maybe there is a way to scale iframes?

-Here is the code for creating the app:
+If you're interested, here is the code for creating the app:

 ```
 # Shiny app for cost tool graph